avsa242/ds28cm00-spin/README.md

 ## Limitations

 * Has the same slave address as commonly available EEPROMs, so care is needed to ensure you're reading from the SSN and not your EEPROM, as the driver _will_ start and read bytes successfully from it as though it were the SSN chip!
 Disable your EEPROM somehow, or put this chip on a different set of I/O pins.
-* Doesn't calculate the CRC of the serial number on the Propeller to verify the CRC that's read from the chip.
 * Can toggle the CM bit of the control register between SMBus or I2C mode, but doesn't actually handle anything differently.

 ## TODO

-* Implement CRC verification
+- [x] Implement CRC verification
-* Implement separate version that uses SPIN I2C driver.
+- [ ] Implement separate version that uses SPIN I2C driver.
 Depending on users' needs, the PASM I2C driver may be overkill